 NMA.
 Compared to background therapy, tirzepatide treatment provided consistent, substantial, and clinically meaningful reductions in HbA1c and weight across the two trials; results for systolic blood pressure and LDL are more modest.
-The NMA results support the superiority of tirzepatide over background therapy, with statistically significant treatment differences in body weight and SBP in both the fixed and random effects models.
+The NMA results support the superiority of tirzepatide over background therapy, with statistically significant treatment differences in HbA1c, weight, LDL and SBP.
 The impact of tirzepatide on cardiovascular outcomes has yet to be determined; however, SURPASS-4 provides a glimpse into the positive direction of tirzepatide's cardiovascular safety and potential benefit (in comparison with insulin).
 Finally, although there was a relatively high discontinuation rate due to gastrointestinal side effects seen in the Phase 2 trial, dose titration appears to mitigate these effects, and severe adverse events are rare.
 Therefore, we have high certainty that tirzepatide provides a substantial net benefit compared with background therapy for glycemic control and weight loss.
 We judge tirzepatide to be incremental or better ("B+") for this comparison.

 For the comparison between tirzepatide and injectable semaglutide, we relied on head-to-head evidence from a Phase 3 trial (SURPASS-2) to evaluate change from baseline in the intermediate outcomes of glucose levels, weight, lipid profiles, blood pressure, and quality-of-life.
 Tirzepatide demonstrated a small estimated net benefit in reducing HbA1c and substantial net benefit in weight loss when compared to semaglutide.
 The drugs appear to be comparable in terms of effects on lipid profile and blood pressure.
 However, while semaglutide has been demonstrated to improve cardiovascular outcomes and has an indication for this purpose, these data are currently lacking for tirzepatide.
-We hesitate to fully extrapolate the favorable cardiovascular outcomes data for GLP-1 RAs to tirzepatide, as cardiovascular benefit is not uniform across the GLP-1 RA class, and because of the dual GLP-1/GIP mechanism of action.
-In consideration of tirzepatide's superiority over semaglutide in outcomes of glycemic control and weight loss, similar safety profiles but current lack of cardiovascular outcome data and the uncertainty about the impact of the GIP moiety, we judge tirzepatide to be comparable or incremental ("C+") for this comparison.
+We hesitate to fully extrapolate the favorable cardiovascular outcomes data for GLP-1 Ras to tirzepatide, as cardiovascular benefit is not uniform across the GLP-1 RA class, and because of the dual GLP-1/GIP mechanism of action.
+In consideration of tirzepatide's superiority over semaglutide in outcomes of glycemic control and weight loss, similar safety profiles but current lack of definitive cardiovascular outcome data and the uncertainty about the impact of the GIP moiety, we judge tirzepatide to be comparable or incremental ("C+") for this comparison, with a high certainty of at least a comparable net benefit.

 For the comparison between tirzepatide and empagliflozin, tirzepatide provided a substantial net benefit versus empagliflozin via changes in HbA1c, weight, LDL, and SBP.
 However, with no direct head-to-head trials, we were limited to making an indirect comparison via NMA and thus there is more uncertainty in the precision of these estimates.
 Additionally, empagliflozin has established cardiovascular and renal benefits in adults with T2DM; data on such outcomes is less certain for tirzepatide, though early signals for the cardiovascular benefit of the drug are promising.
-Given the benefits seen for intermediate outcomes such as HbA1c and weight and the current lack of definitive cardiovascular and renal outcomes for tirzepatide, we judge that tirzepatide is comparable or better (C++) for this comparison.
+Thus, tirzepatide may provide anywhere from comparable net health benefits (if tirzepatide shows equivalent cardiovascular and renal benefits to empagliflozin) to substantial net health benefits (if the improvements in intermediate outcomes over empagliflozin translate into larger gains in cardiovascular and renal outcomes).
+Considering the benefits seen for tirzepatide over empagliflozin for intermediate outcomes as well as the current lack of definitive cardiovascular and renal outcomes for tirzepatide, we judge that tirzepatide is comparable or better (C++) for this comparison.